cosmos/sdk-tutorials/voter/index.md

 }
 ```

-Second, add the keeper to the `x/voter/keeper/keeper.go` file.
+Second, add the `bankKeeper` keeper to the `x/voter/keeper/keeper.go` file.
 Add it to the `type` and the `NewKeeper` function as follows:

 ```go
 type (